Tingting0618/Polynomial_Regression/README.md

 ### Learning Curves:

+**Learning Curves** are used to anwser the question: How can you tell that your model is overfitting or underfitting the data?

 #### 1. Linear Regression Learning Curve

 - Adding new instances to the training set doesn’t make the average error much better.
 A straight line cannot do a good job modeling the data.